-Biosphere reserves were first created in 1976 to help scientists, managers, and communities better understand how to conserve biodiversity and improve human-
+Biosphere reserves were first created in 1976 to help scientists, managers, and communities better understand how to conserve bio-

 Subjects for Research in Biosphere Reserves

 In principle, all research subjects that result from the guiding principle or framework concept concerned are relevant to a biosphere reserve.
 Research applies equally to the natural, social and economic sciences since ecological/nature conservation, economic and socio-

 In biosphere reserves research is mainly dedicated to drawing up:

-The aim for every biosphere reserve should be a thematiclly balanced range of research topics.
+The aim for every biosphere reserve should be a thematically balanced range of research topics.

 The Preconditions for Research in Biosphere Reserves